harness-community/terraform-aws-harness-ccm-cluster-orchestrator/examples/orchestrator/README.md

 # orchestrator

-set up the orchestrator agaisnt an eks cluster which has already been deployed and bootstrapped with a harness delegate and connectors
+set up the orchestrator against an eks cluster which has already been deployed and bootstrapped with a harness delegate and connectors

 ## orchestrator